Javierenrique00/minio_Music_Server/README.md

 Is not a server in the strict sense, because the server is Minio, or the cloud storage that host the music.

 The idea is that you have your Music Library copied to a Object Storage Server or Minio server (just a bunch of .mp3, flac, ogg, wav, etc.), files in any folder structure), then the Music Server program indexed all data and extract metadata from the music.
-This indexed library can be accessed from an Android and then you can download the data that you want.
+This indexed library can be accessed from an Android app and then you can download and play the data that you want.

 The program works with Minio as a server and Amazon S3 storage in a direct way, but you can configure Minio Azure Gateway, Minio GCS (google cloud storage) or BackBlaze B2 to serve the music files.
-The difference is that in Minio it detects the changes in the music Library.
+The difference is that in Minio, it detects the changes in the music Library.
 With S3 and Minio Gateways you run the program each time the library changes to reindex the music library.

 The final result of this program is to make the index file. example: "music.index".
 Optionally, you can choose encryption, and all of the multimedia files and index file get encrypted.
 You can delete the unencripted files and the index file gets the link to the encrypted version.

 In this repository you can find the old version (procedural Version and obsolete version) of the program.
 The program was re engineered to be reactive using only data flows with the help of Kefir.js library.

-The active version that works with encryption is in the root (./) so you can run in Nodejs the program in the root folder.
+The active version that works with encryption is in the root (./).

 ![Diagram](./doc/images/img1_diagram.jpg "Diagram")

 I made an Android program called MMEClient, to read the index and download multimedia data from your Minio server.
-(Android program is in developer stage, free version available)
+(Android app with free version available)

 If you have some storage in the cloud that can work with direct links you can use Minio Music Server.
 You can also create by hand the "music.index" file and use the MMEClient Android program to search/download music files.
 To see a description of the "Music.index" file [here](doc/indexDescription.md)